aclark4life/parse2plone/README.txt

   ``Parse2Plone`` to be an "end user's tool".

 If you are a developer looking to create repeatable migrations, you probably want to be using ``collective.transmogrifier``.

-If you are an end user that just wants to see your static site in Plone, then you might want to give ``Parse2Plone`` a try.
+If you are an end user that just wants to see your static website in Plone, then you might want to give ``Parse2Plone`` a try.

 Installation
 ------------